PTW-TUDa/eta_utility/docs/eta_x/envs.rst

     :noindex:
     :exclude-members: loc, from_dict,

-    Using the examples above we could create the *StateConfig* object by passing our three state variables to the constructor::
+    Using the examples above, we could create the *StateConfig* object by passing our three state variables to the constructor::

         state_config = StateConfig(v1, v2, v3)